Chris Bryant: In opposition

+At the 2010 general election, Bryant was again re-elected, with a decreased vote share of 55.3% and a decreased majority of 11,553.

 In October 2010, Bryant stood as one of 49 candidates for election to the 19 places in the Shadow Cabinet in the internal Labour Party poll, receiving 77 votes, 29th position on the list.

 In October 2010, Bryant described the coalition government's housing benefit reforms as poorer people "being socially engineered and sociologically cleansed out of London".
 The use of the term "cleansing" was criticised by members of the coalition, including deputy prime minister Nick Clegg, who called Bryant's comment "offensive to people who had witnessed ethnic cleansing in other parts of the world".

-In 2011, in the House of Commons, he criticised Prince Andrew, Duke of York for a number of alleged indiscretions.
+In 2011, in the House of Commons, he criticised the then Prince Andrew for a number of alleged indiscretions.

 Bryant won the Stonewall Politician of the Year Award in 2011 for his work to support equality for lesbian, gay and bisexual people.
 He was given a score of 100% in favour of lesbian, gay and bisexual equality by Stonewall.
 On 5 February 2013, he voted in favour in the House of Commons Second Reading vote on same-sex marriage in Britain.

 Following the Russian annexation of Crimea in 2014, Bryant told the Commons 'I am afraid that the international response... has thus far been pitiful and spineless.
 People have even trotted out in this Chamber the argument that most of the people in Crimea are Russian speaking and wanted to join Russia in the first place.
 Can Members not hear history running through the decades?...
 There has been little honour in the way that Britain, France and the United States, having signed up to the Budapest memorandum, which guaranteed the territorial integrity of Ukraine, now make lots of great speeches but introduce the measliest level of sanctions and targeted interventions against Russian individuals...
 A Russian friend of mine says that Putin is not yet mad.
 That may be true, but what will our surrendering and our appeasement do for his sanity?'

 In December 2014, Bryant was moved from Shadow Minister for Welfare Reform to Shadow Minister for the Arts.
 In this position, he suggested in January 2015 that too many successful artists such as "James Blunt and their ilk" had been educated at private schools, and that he wanted to see more encouragement for the arts for people from a variety of backgrounds, even though Bryant himself attended a private school.
 Blunt said that Bryant was a "narrow-minded 'classist gimp' who was motivated by the 'politics of jealousy'"; Bryant responded by claiming that Blunt should not be "so blooming precious" and that he was not "knocking [his] success" but attempting to draw attention to the lack of diversity in the arts.